Wayne and Shuster: Other media

-In 2000, Australian music group The Avalanches created a track called "Frontier Psychiatrist", which was built on various samples of previously recorded material, most noticeably the Wayne & Shuster sketch "Frontier Psychiatrist".
-(Audio clips of two other Wayne and Shuster sketches were also used in creating the track, along with samples of dozens of pieces of music.)
-"Frontier Psychiatrist" was released as a single, and became a hit in the UK, reaching No. 18 on the charts.
+In 2000, Australian music group The Avalanches created a track called "Frontier Psychiatrist", which was built on various samples of previously recorded material, most noticeably the Wayne and Shuster sketch "Frontier Psychiatrist".
+Audio clips of two other Wayne and Shuster sketches were also used in creating the track, along with samples of dozens of pieces of music.
+"Frontier Psychiatrist" was released as a single and became a hit in the United Kingdom, reaching No. 18 on the charts.
 Johnny Wayne vocalizes the song's repeated refrain "that boy needs therapy"; both Wayne and Frank Shuster are the featured voices throughout verses one and two.